sourceduty/Power-Time_Logger/README.md

 #

-Record each time a USB port is powered on/off and  record the total USB usage time.
+Records each time a USB port is powered on/off and logs the data for 365 days before it resets automatically.

-Total recording time is 365 days.

 Press the SELECT button to switch between total on/off and total time.